 Bronchitis is an inflammation of the lining of the bronchial tubes – the tubes connecting the lungs to the nose and mouth.
 Symptoms include breathing difficulties due to a reduced capacity to carry air, and phlegm in the airways.

 If bronchitis persists for 3 months or more, or is recurrent for at least 2 years, it’s known as chronic bronchitis.
-In 2015, 9.3 million people in the United States were diagnosed with chronic bronchitis.
-Smoking is the most common cause of this condition.
+In 2015,

 Chronic obstructive pulmonary disease (COPD)